Mathematical Research Program · March 2026

 What requires analytical review

-• Theorem A (Paper I): $\Phi_T(s) \to \Psi_0(s)$ convergence — Kronecker–Weyl error bounds, Bessel product representation, normal family argument.
+• Theorem A (Paper I): $\Phi_T(s) \to \Psi_0(s)$ convergence — Kronecker–Weyl error bounds, Bessel product, normal family.
 Audience: analytic number theorists.

 • §6.1 Step 4 (Paper II): Cumulants → zero correlations via Guinand–Weil explicit formula.
 Audience: analytic number theorists.